phantran/moco/README.md

 <enableMetrics>true</enableMetrics>
 ```

-Mutation testing is computational expensive even with the bytecode manipulation approach.
+Mutation testing is computationally expensive even with the bytecode manipulation approach.
 A big project with hundred of tests can take hours to finish.
 To speed it up you can use more worker threads.
 Example: Using 3 threads.
 ```xml